adkelley/javascript-to-purescript/tut05/README.md

 There's some new pieces of syntax in the `DbUrlRegex` function, namely  `Partial` and `unsafePartial`.
 In this instance, they allow us to treat a non-exhaustive case expression as a regular case expression (unsafely).
 So why did I decide  `unsafePartial`?
 I tested the regular expression `"^postgres:\\/\\/([a-z]+):([a-z]+)@([a-z]+)\\/([a-z]+)$"` and I know it works for the sole purpose of demonstration in this tutorial!
 So no need to bother returning and dealing with an `Either Error Regex`.
 You can also take advantage of `unsafePartial` to return partial functions; again unsafely.
 And, as a consequence of `DbUrlRegex`, that is exactly what I am doing in `parseDbUrl`.

 You’ll often hear from functional programmers the phrase, ‘Let the types be your guide’.
-So I call out, in the type declaration, the fact that `DbUrlRegex` is a partial function, and therefore it belongs to the `Partial` class (i.e., `dbUrlRegex :: Partial => Regex`).
+So, with that mantra in mind, `DbUrlRegex` is a partial function, so I declare that it belongs to the `Partial` class (i.e., `dbUrlRegex :: Partial => Regex`).
 This fact propagates all the way back to `main`.
 I declare that `parseDbUrl` returns a partial function and, consequently, in the `main` code snippet below, I use the `unsafeFromPartial` function to log the result to the console.

 One final item - `parseDbUrl` returns `Array (Maybe String)`, and so you're probably wondering about the `Maybe` constructor.
 As I mentioned in the `fromNullable` and `fromEmptyString` section, we'll cover that abstraction in a future tutorial.